ibnunes/Escape/README.md

-# Escape the ANSI Escape Code hellhole
+# Escape the ANSI Escape Code hell

 This project aims to provide small, easily mantainable "libraries" allowing developers to add some flair to their CLI apps through ANSI Escape Codes (AEC) without the need to manually manage those codes.